Hammonds Plains, Nova Scotia

-Hammonds Plains is a community within the urban area of Municipality of Halifax, in Nova Scotia, Canada.
+Hammonds Plains is a suburban area of the Halifax Regional Municipality in Nova Scotia, Canada, located 20 km northwest of Downtown Halifax.

 History

-Hammonds Plains was established as a settlement area for United Empire Loyalists in 1786 along a road running from Birch Cove on Bedford Basin to St. Margaret's Bay.
+Hammonds Plains was established as a settlement for United Empire Loyalists in 1786 along a road running from Birch Cove on Bedford Basin to St. Margaret's Bay.
 Landowners voted to name the road after the popular outgoing Lt.
 Governor Andrew Snape Hamond.
 Further settlers arrived with disbanded soldiers from the Napoleonic Wars and Black Refugees from the War of 1812.
 The settlement was also the eastern end of the Old Annapolis Road intended to create a settled corridor and transportation link between Halifax and Annapolis Royal.
 While the Annapolis Road never developed, settlement opened up the a modest amount of viable farmland and more significantly developed many saw mills.

 During the 1950s, Hammonds Plains was a potential location for a new international airport for Halifax, where the airport would've been constructed between the present day Glen Arbour Subdivision and Lucasville.
 The airport was ultimately built in Goffs, just south of Enfield, Nova Scotia.

 Geography

 The Government of Nova Scotia defines Hammonds Plains as adjacent to Bedford-and-Lucasville to the east; Upper Sackville-and-Middle Sackville to the north; Stillwater Lake, Timberlea, and Upper Tantallon to the south; and Upper Hammonds Plains to the west.
 The community is situated along the isthmus of the Chebucto Peninsula with its centre located along Highway 213 (Hammonds Plains Road).

 The Hammonds Plains region is rich in small lakes and is a dormitory area for Halifax.
 Many homes lie on large unserviced lots, except in the Kingswood subdivision where 90% of the units have municipal water service and along the Hammonds Plains Road itself where there are several small businesses involved in automobile repair, waste management, physiotherapy clinics, and other maintenance activities.
 The population grew rapidly in the 1990s, particularly in subdivisions at the western end of the Hammonds Plains Road.
 Halifax's water comes from Pockwock Lake which lies north of Hammonds Plains.
 The landmass of Hammonds Plains is approximately 3331 ha.

-As of 2021, Hammonds Plains Road—the urban area (population centre) of Hammonds Plains—had a landmass of 318 hectares (3.18 km2).